Kelly Clarkson: Personal life

-In 2012, Clarkson began dating talent manager Brandon Blackstock, son of her former manager Narvel Blackstock and former stepson of Reba McEntire.
-She and Blackstock married on October 20, 2013, at Blackberry Farm in Walland, Tennessee.
+In February 2012, Clarkson began dating talent manager Brandon Blackstock, son of her former manager Narvel Blackstock and former stepson of Reba McEntire.
+She married Blackstock on October 20, 2013, at Blackberry Farm in Walland, Tennessee.
 During their marriage, Brandon was her manager.
-Together, they have a daughter, River Rose, born in June 2014, and a son, Remington "Remy" Alexander, born in April 2016.
+They had two children.
 In June 2020, Clarkson filed for divorce from Blackstock, citing irreconcilable differences.
 In March 2022, it was reported their divorce had been finalized.
+On November 21, 2023, Clarkson was awarded more than $2.6 million from Blackstock for commissions paid to him for business deals he procured as her manager.
+The California Labor Commissioner ruled that Blackstock violated the state's Talent Agencies Act by handling these deals, which should have been managed by Clarkson's talent agents at Creative Artists Agency.
+The ruling included commissions from Clarkson's role on The Voice and other promotional agreements, but did not require repayment for deals related to The Kelly Clarkson Show.
+Blackstock died of melanoma on August 7, 2025, aged 48.

-In October 2019, Clarkson said that she has been managing an autoimmune condition and a thyroid condition since 2006, a fact which she had previously addressed on Today in 2018.
+In October 2019, Clarkson said that she has been managing an autoimmune condition and a thyroid condition since 2006, which she had previously addressed on Today in 2018.